evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 </figure>

 Compound requests are by far the fastest.
 This indicates that my original guess was wrong.
-Even when caching comes in to play, it still can't beat just re-sending the entire collection again in a single compounded response.
+Even when caching comes into play, it still can't beat just re-sending the entire collection again in a single compounded response.

 Caching does marginally improve on not caching.